mario-cossio/Lucidarios/README.md

 **<em>Scripts</em>**

-Some useful scripts for BBEdit, Mac Terminal and the normalization criteria for <em>collatio</em> the semipaleographic transcriptions.
+Some useful scripts for BBEdit and Mac Terminal, and the Normalization Criteria for the <em>collatio</em> of semipaleographic transcriptions of Spanish texts.

 <p align="right">MCO</p>